 Further information on waiving academic penalties and fee reversal, eligibility, how to apply, supporting documentation and the process for the review of decisions is available on the Current Students website.

 Please note that applications must be made within 12 months of the end of the period of study in which the course was, or was to be undertaken.

-Please consult the Research Higher Degree Student Handbook (PDF* 2.1MB) for further information
+Please consult the Higher Degree Research Student Orientation Handbook (DOC 514KB) for further information

 *This file is in Portable Document Format (PDF) which requires the use of Adobe Acrobat Reader.
 A free copy of Acrobat Reader may be obtained from Adobe.
 Users who are unable to access information in PDF should contact email@example.com to obtain this information in an alternative format.